A. R. Casavant: Notable students

-One of Casavant's sons, Charles Casavant, followed in his father's footsteps, serving for over 25 years as Marching Band Director for Indiana University of Pennsylvania ["IUP"].
+One of his sons, Charles Casavant, followed in his father's footsteps, serving for over 25 years as marching band director for Indiana University of Pennsylvania.

 Honors and legacy

 Casavant (assisted by his son) conducted summer workshops at more than 100 American colleges and taught marching units from all over the world, including Canada, Japan, Ireland, England, South America, Australia and New Zealand.
-These workshops, known as "Casavant Cavalcade" further publicized Casavant's Precision Drill nationally and internationally.
+These workshops, known as "Casavant Cavalcade" further publicized Casavant's precision drill nationally and internationally.

-Casavant also published over 40 books on Precision Drill, Exhibition Marching, Percussion, and other topics.
-Initially he published under his own imprint ARC Publishing; later Southern Music Company reissued his first books and published all future volumes.
+Casavant also published over 40 books on precision drill, exhibition marching, percussion, and other topics.
+Initially he published under his own imprint, ARC Publishing; later, Southern Music Company reissued his first books and published all future volumes.
 Casavant published his last article on marching band drill at age 80, in 1997.